 Telenor's product offerings are subject to change, based on the company's commercial assessments.
 In the residential market there is normally a wide range of products.
-Several product series bear the same name and are distinguished by the size of data quotas included.
-There are relatively few products in the business market, and the same product is thus included in company agreements that differ considerably from each other.
-Nkom has received information from Telenor in order to gain a better insight into how business agreements are designed.
+Several product series bear the same name and, according to size, are distinguished by the data quotas included.
+In the business market, on the other hand, there are relatively few products.
+Over time, Nkom has obtained information from Telenor to gain a better insight into how business agreements are formulated, as well as a better insight into the various business products.
 Nkom is concerned that testing a product in the business market that is used by a highly diversified customer portfolio can be less reliable.
-Nkom has therefore assessed whether the margin squeeze tests in the business markets should require retail products at a less aggregated level, particularly in the light of competition problems in this part of the market and the position held by Telenor.
-Based on a comprehensive assessment, Nkom has concluded that it is currently considered proportionate to also assume the product level for the testing of retail products in the business markets.
-Nkom is monitoring the development closely, however, and will assess whether selected levels of representative retail products are proportionate throughout the regulation period.
+Nkom has therefore assessed whether the margin squeeze tests in the business markets should require retail products at a less aggregated level than individual product, particularly in the light of competition problems in this part of the market and the position held by Telenor.